svalqui/palazo/README.md

 # palazo

-Set of CLI, REST API Calls, commonly used by system administrators.
+Set of libraries for system administrators/developers/aficionados.